 Professional skills and knowledgeGraduates will have the ability to communicate well in both oral and written form, interact in teams, manage and lead technical projects, manage their careers and conduct themselves with an understanding of ethics, economics and intellectual property.

-Consistent with the program educational objectives listed above, the cooperative civil engineering program will meet the ABET requirements:
+Consistent with the program educational objectives listed above, the cooperative electrical engineering program will meet the ABET requirements:

 Program credit requirements

-For the Bachelor of Science degree in civil engineering, a minimum of 132 credit hours is required.
+For the Bachelor of Science degree in electrical engineering, a minimum of 131 credit hours is required.
 These requirements are in addition to credit received for algebra, trigonometry and basic ROTC courses.
-At least two grade points per credit hour must also be obtained in all courses taken in civil engineering.
+At least two grade points per credit hour must be obtained in all courses taken in electrical engineering.